filamentphp/filament/packages/forms/docs/03-fields.md

     ->orderable()
 ```

-This assumes that your related model has a `order` column.
+This assumes that your related model has a `sort` column.

 If you use something like [`spatie/eloquent-sortable`](https://github.com/spatie/eloquent-sortable) with an order column such as `order_column`, you may pass this in to `orderable()`: